Gold surges, Asian stocks mixed amid US-China feud, pandemic :: WRAL.com

 Gold surges, Asian stocks mixed amid US-China feud, pandemic

-BEIJING — Asian stock markets were mixed and gold surged to a record price Monday amid U.S.-China tensions and concern a recovery from the coronavirus pandemic might be weakening.
+BEIJING — Global stock markets were mixed and gold surged to a record price Monday amid U.S.-China tension and concern a recovery from the coronavirus pandemic might be weakening.

-Tokyo declined while Shanghai and Hong Kong swung between gains and losses.
-Australia advanced.
+London, Tokyo and Hong Kong declined while Frankfurt and Shanghai advanced.
+U.S. stock futures were higher.

 Wall Street ended last week down after a new diplomatic flare-up between Washington and Beijing and mixed earnings reports.